 Philosophers have mistakenly used the phrase “motivation by rightness de re” to refer to motivations whose objects are right-making features.
 If the “de re” qualifier were used correctly, this phrase would instead refer to a motivation whose object is that the agent acts rightly, but that represents moral rightness under another description.
 Moreover, many instances of ordinary moral deliberation cannot be fully explained by the hypothesis that deliberators just care about the particular right-making features that they see at stake in their circumstances.
 They can only be explained by taking deliberators to have a further, overarching concern: a concern to strike the right balance between everything important at stake.
 And these overarching concerns are often instances of motivation by rightness de re, correctly construed, given the conceptual role of ordinary deliberators’ judgments that a certain action strikes the right balance.
 These observations challenge various criticisms of motivation by rightness de dicto.

 Keywords

 moral deliberation, moral motivation, moral metasemantics, moral fetishism, de re, de dicto, conceptual role semantics

+10

-10. Deliberation and Moral Motivation
+Deliberation and Moral Motivation

 Zoë Johnson King

 1. Introduction